BrunoComitre/python-resource-inventory/Python Annotations/PYTHON WEB.md

 Style Guide for Python Code:

-- [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) [EN-US] - This document gives coding conventions for the Python code comprising the standard library in the main Python distribution.
+- [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) - This document gives coding conventions for the Python code comprising the standard library in the main Python distribution.
-- [PEP 513 -- A Platform Tag for Portable Linux Built Distributions](https://www.python.org/dev/peps/pep-0513/) [EN-US] - This PEP proposes the creation of a new platform tag for Python package built distributions, such as wheels, called *manylinux1_{x86_64,i686}* with external dependencies limited to a standardized, restricted subset of the Linux kernel and core userspace ABI.
+- [PEP 513 -- A Platform Tag for Portable Linux Built Distributions](https://www.python.org/dev/peps/pep-0513/) - This PEP proposes the creation of a new platform tag for Python package built distributions, such as wheels, called *manylinux1_{x86_64,i686}* with external dependencies limited to a standardized, restricted subset of the Linux kernel and core userspace ABI.
-- [PEP 257 -- Docstring Conventions](https://www.python.org/dev/peps/pep-0257/) [EN-US] - This PEP documents the semantics and conventions associated with Python docstrings.
+- [PEP 257 -- Docstring Conventions](https://www.python.org/dev/peps/pep-0257/) - This PEP documents the semantics and conventions associated with Python docstrings.
-- [PEP 465 -- A dedicated infix operator for matrix multiplication]([LINK](https://www.python.org/dev/peps/pep-0465/)) [EN-US] - This PEP proposes a new binary operator to be used for matrix multiplication, called @.
+- [PEP 465 -- A dedicated infix operator for matrix multiplication]([LINK](https://www.python.org/dev/peps/pep-0465/)) - This PEP proposes a new binary operator to be used for matrix multiplication, called @.
 (Mnemonic: @ is * for mATrices.)

 [GO TO INDEX](#index)